 Conclusion

 Thank you very much for considering our request for renting of your land.
 The quicker the response, the quicker we will be able to provide you the funds needed for this operation and the faster we will be able to accomplish our cacti growing goals.
 If you need to make an adjustment to the suggested course of action, please respond with a more appropriate timeline.
+We will expect a response in timely fashion.

 Your time and consideration is appreciated,